beyond-godlike/DotaPedia/README.md

 ## Inspired by Dota 2

 ######DotaPedia includes OpenDota API and build on MVP pattern architecture using Glide, Retrofit, RxJava and ButterKnife.
-DotaPedia includes OpenDota API and build on MVP pattern architecture using Glide, Retrofit, RxJava and ButterKnife.

 ![main](https://pp.userapi.com/c850736/v850736379/643e0/Yv-sHuwsFjg.jpg)

 ###### RecyclerView inside of the NavigationDrawer